Mbah-Royce/AI-agent-Inventory-Management-Assistant-/Readme.md

 After the submission, I continued working on the project in the update branch, where I have implemented further improvements, testing, refinements, and additional functionality.

 I have kept this work separate from main so that the original assessment submission remains identifiable.
-If you would like to see the subsequent development and improvements, please feel free to review the update branch.
+If you would like to see the subsequent development and improvements, please feel free to review the "main-update" branch.